 Are you vegan, vegetarian, flexitarian, lowering your animal food intake, or just curious?
 Since you’re visiting this site, chances are you want a fair, sustainable (and tasty!) world.
 We’re with you, and our way of contributing to that future is by making vegan and vegetarian products widespread and easily recognisable.
-In fact, we aim to certify 100,000 vegan products by 2040.

 A simple and easy-to-understand everyday guide, V-Label saves you time and decision fatigue.
 Look for the eye-catching yellow logo the next time you’re shopping: you’ll know at first glance which products are approved, and therefore safe to buy!

 Reliable and trustworthy.
 When you buy a product or service stamped by V-Label, you can rely on standardized criteria for vegan and vegetarian products that apply fairly and internationally.
 No need to worry about companies mislabelling products based on their own random criteria.
 V-Label, founded 1996 in Switzerland, is one of the industry-shapers.